How to Reset and Sync Microsoft Edge Data

 The Microsoft Edge browser is the default browser in Windows 11.
 However, users can switch to their preferred or favorite browser anytime.
 Edge is based on Chromium, similar to Google Chrome and other Chromium-based browsers today.

-Users to sign in with their personal or school/work accounts and sync their browsing data across all their devices.
+Users can sign in with their personal or school/work accounts and sync their browsing data across all their devices.
 The data they sync are encrypted in transit over HTTPS when transferred between the browser and Microsoft servers.

 Microsoft Edge syncs your favorites, passwords, history, extensions, settings, open tabs, autofill form entries (such as your name, address, and phone number), payment info, and other data types across the devices you use with your account.